espressif/esp-faq/docs/en/software-framework/peripherals/lcd.rst

   - **Reasons**

-    - PCLK is set to a too big number, and the PSRAM bandwidth is not applicable.
+    - The PCLK setting of the RGB peripheral is too high, and the bandwidth of PSRAM or GDMA cannot be satisfied.
-    - PSRAM is disabled due to the write operation of flash (like Wi-Fi, BLE, OTA).
+    - PSRAM and flash share a set of SPI interfaces.
+PSRAM is disabled during writes to flash (such as via Wi-Fi, OTA, Bluetooth LE).
+    - Reading a large amount of flash/PSRAM data results in insufficient PSRAM bandwidth.

   - **Solutions**

-    - Improve bandwidths of PSRAM and flash.
-You can set flash to QIO 120 M and set PSRAM to Octal 120 M.
+    - Improve PSRAM and flash bandwidth.
+For example, use a higher frequency or larger bit width under the conditions allowed by the hardware.
     - Enable ``CONFIG_COMPILER_OPTIMIZATION_PERF``.
     - Reduce the Data Cache Line Size to 32 Bytes (set to 64 Bytes when using the RGB ``Bounce Buffer`` mode).
     - Enable ``CONFIG_SPIRAM_FETCH_INSTRUCTIONS`` and ``CONFIG_SPIRAM_RODATA``.